-Social Welfare & Bait-ul-Maal Department has developed partnership with UNICEF for the promotion and protection of the rights of the child and implementation of Pakistan’s ratification of the United Nation Convention on the Rights of the Child (UNCRC).
+Social Welfare and Bait-ul-Maal Department has developed partnership with UNICEF for the promotion and protection of the rights of the child and implementation of Pakistan’s ratification of the United Nations Convention on the Rights of the Child (UNCRC).

 UNICEF is providing technical and financial support for the promotion and protection of the rights of the child.

 Child Protection Program

 In order to give a central focus to the rights of the child, Social Welfare Department established a Child Rights Cell (CRC) to implement the Child Protection Program (CPP) with technical and financial support of UNICEF.

 The objectives of the Child Protection Program (CPP) are to establish a reliable system/ mechanism to ensure that the child rights are protected & realized with effective strategies derived from the UNICEF’s protective environment framework and to undertake initiatives for the adoption of laws and policies and for the creation of mechanisms to implement the United Nation - Child Right Convention at the provincial and district level.

 Enlisted below are the activities that are being carried out under the umbrella of CPP:

 - Drafting Child Protection Policy Punjab (after incorporation of recommendation of relevant stakeholders i.e. line departments and NGOs, the finalized draft of policy has been forwarded to Planning & Development Department for approval)